Look for Ron Jeremy making a cameo appearance!

 More Trivia from Cobra

-Well, here we have it folks, easily one of the undisputed contenders for not only the cheesiest 80's mainstream movie, but also a full-house on those 80's cliches.
+Well, here we have it folks, easily one of the undisputed contenders for not only the cheesiest 80's mainstream movie, but also a full-house on those 80's clichés.
 Co-Written by Sylvester himself, with Paula Gosling, on whose novel "Fair Game", the movie was based.

 Having said that...

 ...The movie has its moments and is a potential qualifier for a "so bad it's almost good" entertainment award.
-We have the inevitable cop cliches mixed with popular 80's style movie making (yep, we even have musical montaging too).
+We have the inevitable cop clichés mixed with popular 80's style movie making (yep, we even have musical montaging too).

 Best memory of the movie has to be the character's introduction in the supermarket with "Hey, Dirtbag" and when the madman threatens to blow the whole place up, Cobra replies "Go ahead.
-I don't shop here". [see sound file on right]
+I don't shop here".

 One of the most unashamedly cheesy efforts ever committed to film.
-So bad that it really is almost good...
+So bad that it really is almost great...